 I practice self-love by…

-- Practicing gratitude – continually practicing gratitude has no downside.
+- Remembering gratitude – continually practicing gratitude has no downside.
 “To get more, you have to appreciate and respect what you have.”
 A benefit – gratitude shuts down the whining and complaining.

 - Doing good – It is it’s own reward.
 And the idea of this leads to doing good in thought.
 You’ll find yourself trading jealous thoughts for ones that build others up.
 “Want for them what you want for yourself.”